Lacy Tree Philodendron (Philodendron selloum) Indoor Care, Propagation and Growing Problems

 Size

-Tree Philodendron leaves can grow up to 2 ft long and are attached to long smooth petioles about 2 ft long.
+Tree Philodendron can grow to a height of 5-6 feet.
+The leaves can grow up to 2 feet long and are attached to long smooth petioles about 2 feet long.
+It is one of the best tree-like plants to spruce up the home.

 Air Cleaning

-According to the NASA Clean Air Study, Lacy Tree Philodendron was found to be a good indoor air cleaner of common VOCs specifically trichloethylene.
+According to the NASA Clean Air Study, Lacy Tree Philodendron was found to be among the best air-purifying plants and gets rid of trichloethylene from indoor air.

 Varieties

-One common variant of Philodendron selloum is Philodendron bipinnatifidum 'Hope' also called Thaumatophyllum bipinnatifidum 'Hope' which is a shorter plant, maturing at the height of about 4 ft.
+One common variant of Philodendron selloum is Philodendron bipinnatifidum 'Hope' also called Thaumatophyllum bipinnatifidum 'Hope' which is a shorter plant, maturing at the height of about 4 feet.
+Its leaves are slightly smaller about 1.5 feet long, smooth-edged and more solid, attached to 1.5 feet long petioles.

 Another common variant of Philodendron selloum is Philodendron bipinnatifidum 'Xanadu' also called Thaumatophyllum bipinnatifidum 'Xanandu' which has a mounding growth habit.